01-edu/public/subjects/push-swap/README.md

 You will have to write 2 programs:

 - **push-swap**, which calculates and displays on the standard output the smallest program using push-swap instruction language that sorts integer arguments received.
-- **checker**, which takes integer arguments and reads instructions on the standard output.
+- **checker**, which takes integer arguments and reads instructions on the standard input.
 Once read, checker executes them and displays `OK` if integers are sorted.
 Otherwise, it will display `KO`.

 As said before, you will have two stacks at your disposal.
 Your goal is to sort the stack `a`, that will contain the `int` values received, in ascending order, using both stacks and a set of instructions.